kyang5/coursedescriptions/source/courses/comp122.rst

 This course will be cross-listed with Music.

 Computers and digital tools have been seeping into the world of music, and this course aims to explore this newly formed territory.
 This course is intended for both Music and Computer Science students who wish to learn more about electronic music, signal processing, and algorithmic music composition.

 Outcome
 -------

-- understanding of the physics of musical sound and digital audio
+- Understanding of the physics of musical sound and digital audio
-- hands-on applications of algorithmic music composition and musicology
+- Hands-on applications of algorithmic music composition and musicology
-- ability to design and render digital instruments
+- Ability to design and render digital instruments
-- student-chosen final digital composition or musicology project
+- Student-chosen final digital composition or musicology project

 Syllabi